b3nhaddad/DevNet2/README.md

 # DevNet2
 This is the second Dev Net Project
 Benjamin Haddad, Carter Hickerson, Henry Gates

-To run the program we must load the Python 3.9 module on the computer lab computers
+\n To run the program we must load the Python 3.9 module on the computer lab computers